 The author may not post the final published article online whereas it will be only available in IEEE Digital Xplore Library, which can

 Possible plagiarism scenarios

-other factors, creating a range of possible plagiarism scenarios.
-Here, then, is a full list of possible scenarios, starting with
+factors, creating a range of possible plagiarism scenarios.
+Here, then, is a full list of possible scenarios, starting with the worst

 Uncredited Verbatim Copying of a Full Paper, or Uncredited Verbatim Copying of a Major Portion (more than 50%) within a Single

 Paper--An instance is where a large section of the original paper is copied without quotation marks, credit notice, reference, and

 bibliography.
 This case also includes instances where different portions of a paper are copied without attribution from a number of

 papers by other authors, and the sum of plagiarized material is more 50%, or